 Minimum experience requirement

-At least 2,000 hours gained within four or fewer calendar years.
+- Candidates must complete at least 2,000 hours within four or fewer calendar years.

-The majority experience must consist of providing some service or advice involving the use of accounting, audit, attest, management advisory, financial advisory, tax or consulting skills.
+- The majority of experience must consist of providing some service or advice involving:

 Completion of Professional Ethics: AICPA's comprehensive course is required.